Byteconf React 2020

 2020 is a special year in so many ways, mostly pretty terrible and sad ways to be honest.
 However, there are some silver linings there, and one of them I mentioned earlier in a post about staying entertained during Covid-19: tech conferences moving online.
-Not only that, but as a result of increased accessibility, we are getting exposed to a wide and fantastic variety of speakers from across the globe.
-Every conference now can have any speaker any time!
+Not only that but as a result of increased accessibility, we are getting exposed to a wide and fantastic variety of speakers from across the globe.
+Every conference now can have any speaker at any time!

-Byteconf is online native.
+Byteconf is an online native.
 Run by Bytesized, they've been doing online-only conferences for years now.
 These conferences are free to watch and participate, and usually bring together a pretty awesome lineup of speakers.
 This year's Byteconf React 2020 was no exception.

 One of the most impressive things I want to mention is production quality.
 The whole stream looked super slick, intermissions and music were spot-on, and talks just flowed.
 Pretty cool, and a great example for others to follow — yes, I'm looking at you Svelte Society Day 2020! 🙄

 I love that I can fall behind on live stream of the conference, pause it, rewind and catch up as soon as I my days gets a bit open.
 Or I can just skip to whatever is happening live at the moment, and catch up with talks I missed sometime later.
 Try this with a live, in-person event.
 Go on, I DARE YOU! :)

 Speeding up your Gatsby app in a day — Henrique Cavalieri

 Pretty cool tutorial-like talk by Henrique Cavalieri.
 Quite a few tricks I didn't realize I could apply at all!
 And mind you, it only took me a few minutes get here:

 To be fair, my site was in the low 90s anyway ;)

 Static Sites and Serverless Functions - A Dynamic Combination — James Quick